Ashe (Overwatch): In video games and film

 Elizabeth Caledonia "Calamity" Ashe, typically referred to by her last name, was introduced in November 2018 to the first-person shooter Overwatch.
 Born into a wealthy family from the Southern United States, she was largely neglected by her parents and left in the care of their large butler, B.O.B., a type of robot called an "omnic" whose name stands for "Big Omnic Butler".
 After meeting Cole Cassidy and doing a string of petty crimes together, she decides to form the arms-trafficking Deadlock Gang with him and B.O.B., though at one point Cassidy was forced to leave.
 As they grow in prominence, she convinces other gangs in the American Southwest to either collaborate or not interfere with each other, and becomes a legendary outlaw through her increasingly elaborate crimes.
-She and B.O.B. both appear in Overwatch 2.
+She and B.O.B. both appear in Overwatch 2, where it is revealed she has allied her gang with the terrorist organization Talon.

 Prior to her in-game appearance, Ashe was showcased in the animated short Reunion, part of a series of Overwatch animated shorts.
 In it, Ashe and her gang cause a train crash, and begin looting the contents which include multiple grenades and a large white egg-shaped crate.
-Cassidy shows up, and demands just the white crate.
+Cassidy, now a member of global peacekeeping task force Overwatch, shows up and demands just the white crate.
 After looking inside Ashe decides to keep it and a conflict ensues, with Cassidy using the discarded grenades to incapacitate Ashe and her gang and dismantle B.O.B.
 He ties them up and sends them off, with Ashe promising revenge once she repairs B.O.B.

 In all appearances, Ashe is voiced by Jennifer Hale, who Hill had originally wanted for the role and was pleased with her portrayal after auditioning several voice actresses.
 Hill encouraged her to ad-lib and improvise dialogue for the original short.
 As B.O.B. does not speak, the character communicates via his body language and eye movement.